History and Aims

 The ITIA is a member of the Fédération Internationale des Traducteurs (FIT).
 The ITIA was represented for nine years on FIT Council by Miriam Lee, Professional Member of the ITIA, initially as Secretary General of FIT and then for two terms as one of the FIT Vice Presidents.
 Having served the maximum three terms, Miriam came off Council in August 2011.

-The ITIA is a member of CEATL - the Conseil Européen des Associations de Traducteurs Littéraires (European Council of Associations of Literary Translators), where it is represented by Giuliana Zeuli, former ITIA chairperson, Professional Member and member of the Executive Committee of the ITIA.
+The ITIA is a member of CEATL - the Conseil Européen des Associations de Traducteurs Littéraires (European Council of Associations of Literary Translators).

-The ITIA publishes a monthly ezine, the ITIA Bulletin and a journal, Translation Ireland which is published each year.
+The ITIA publishes a bi-monthly ezine, the ITIA Bulletin and a journal, Translation Ireland which is published each year.

 The ITIA holds its meetings, and social and continuing professional development events throughout the year at the Irish Writers' Centre, 19 Parnell Square, Dublin 1.